-(1) Includes (98) and (90) corresponding to interest payments for the nine-month periods ended September 30, 2007 and 2006, respectively.
+(1) Includes (114), (103) and (262) corresponding to interest payments for the years ended December 31, 2007, 2006 and 2005, respectively.

-Notes 1 to 4 and the accompanying exhibits A and H to Schedule I and the primary financial statements of YPF, are an integral part of and should be read in conjunction with these statements.
+Notes 1 to 4 and the accompanying Exhibits A and H to Schedule I and the primary financial statements of YPF, are an integral part of and should be read in conjunction with these statements.

-Table of Contents Schedule I
+Schedule I

-English translation of the financial statements originally filed in Spanish with the Argentine Securities Commission ("CNV"), except for the inclusion of Note 12 in this English translation.
+English translation of the financial statements originally filed in Spanish with the Argentine Securities Commission ("CNV"), except for the inclusion of Note 13 to the primary financial statements in the English translation.

-In case of discrepancy, the financial statements filed with the CNV prevail over this translation.
+In case of discrepancy, the financial statements filed with the CNV prevails over this translation.